Brian Kerney, Executive Director

 Sierra Riordan, Team Lead, Vision 1505

 Sierra began her journey to understanding the homeless epidemic in Vanderburgh County when she joined Aurora’s Housing Support Team as their intern in the fall of 2013.
-After working with HST, Sierra soon realized her passion lied with helping and working with the homeless population.
+After working with HST, Sierra soon realized her passion lied about helping and working with the homeless population.
 At the completion of her internship with the HST team, Sierra transferred her internship to Aurora’s Vision 1505 program.
 It was during this time Sierra’s passion for the families at Vision grew.
 Sierra was excited to initiate a tutoring program at Vision, where she engaged ten students consistently for 12 weeks.
 The program proved a success and Sierra’s love for helping the families of Vision grew stronger.
 Upon completing her Bachelor Degree of Social Work she joined the Vision staff.
 After serving as the community engagement specialist, and case manager, Sierra now serves as Team Lead for Vision 1505 and loving every second of it.

 Sierra recently got married to her husband in September 2014.
 Sierra’s favorite vacation spot is Walt Disney World.
-She loves horseback riding, and playing recreational softball.
+She loves horseback riding and playing recreational softball.

 Madison Mroz, Community Engagement Specialist, Vision 1505

 Madison Mroz joined Aurora staff in January of 2017 as the Community Engagement Specialist at Vision 1505 (Permanent Supportive Housing for families with severe housing barriers).
-Madison is currently enrolled and in the last semester of her Social Work degree through the University of Southern Indiana.
+Madison is currently enrolled and in the last semester of her Social Work degree from the University of Southern Indiana.
 During the fall of 2016, she interned with Aurora’s Homeless Outreach Team (HOT); this internship impacted and inspired her greatly for the mission and services offered through the Aurora agency.
 Madison has previously worked as an in-home caregiver and most recently as a Hardware Sales Team Member at Menards.
 Madison spent four years volunteering as a Youth Group Leader at her church, Dayspring Community Church of Owensville; she also serves on outreaches, fundraisers, and community endeavors through the church.
-Her life goal and passion is “To lift the lowly to the level of the esteemed.”
+Her life goal and passion are “To lift the lowly to the level of the esteemed.”

 Alan Lentz, BS, Team Lead, Housing Support Team (HST)